vmware-tanzu-learning/shipkin-style-rules-markdownlint/README.md

 Multi-line lists need to honor the indentation; however, single line lists may still maintain spacing of 1.

+Unordered lists must be annotated with a dash.

 The associated markdownlint configuration is via:

+- MD004 style property set to dash.
 - MD007 ident property set to 4
 - MD030 has properties for ordered and undered list.